Listed in The Meteoritical Bulletin, No. 96

 Thin Section (,3) Description: Tim McCoy, Linda Welzenbach, Cari Corrigan and Rhiannon Mayne.
 The section shows a groundmass of comminuted pyroxene and plagioclase (up to 0.5 mm) with fine- to coarse-grained basaltic clasts ranging up to 2.5 mm.
 The matrix is extremely fine-grained and shock-darkened and melted in places.
 The pyroxene compositions range from Fs53Wo7 to Fs28Wo41 with a range of intermediate compositions.
 Plagioclase is An96.
 Olivine is Fa41-52.
 This meteorite is a basaltic lunar breccia, probably a regolith breccia.
 Fe/Mn ratio is 38-57.

 Compositionally, MIL 07006 is a basalt-bearing (but not basaltic) feldspathic lunar meteorite.
-It is compositionally and texturally identical to Yamato 791197, collected 2500 km away on the other side of Antarctica.
+It is compositionally and texturally identical to Yamato 791197, collected 2500 km away on the other side of Antarctica and may be a launch pair.
+MIL 07006 is not paired with any of the other Miller Range lunar meteorites.

 Meteoritical Bulletin Database